DerrKonigg/Automatic-ISL-Translator/README.md

 # Automatic-ISL-Translator
 Breaking Down Barriers with Automatic Indian Sign Language Translation Imagine a world where communication flows seamlessly between spoken language and Indian Sign Language (ISL).
-My project aims to build just that – an automatic translator bridging the gap between the hearing and deaf communities in India.
+Our project aims to build just that – an automatic translator bridging the gap between the hearing and deaf communities in India.

 Here's how it works: